 Sometimes it’s fun to take on a summer DIY project.
 More often than not, we (ahem, I) start something and then realize that it’s may be better to hire the professional.

 Engaging a qualified advertising industry consultant to facilitate a client-agency performance review sounds a bit intimidating.
 We don’t want to fix what we don’t think is broken.
 Or invite an outsider in.
 Yet facilitated client-advertising agency team evaluation is often needed to produce better outcomes, good for both parties.
 A client-agency relationship review requires trust, good judgement, external perspective and a measure of creativity for proposed changes to stick.
 Proven turnkey processes also make it painless.
 And those thorny client-agency compensation issues may feel uncomfortable to get into.
 They are a bit like my summer rose garden; they need our attention for things to grow and thrive.

 And the Livin’ is Easy

 For advertising agencies and advertisers alike, now is a perfect time to recommit to a stronger future with your partners.
 For advertising agencies, investing resources to lock in the loyalty of current clients is critical to future growth and business development.
-For marketing leaders, tending to your agency partner or full roster of advertising agencies, and improving the ways in which you work with them, is the precursor to a successful, results-oriented year ahead.
+These efforts increase your social currency within any organization and protect the base.